GoogleCloudPlatform/mlops-with-vertex-ai/README.md

 3. Validate the raw data using `StatisticsGen` and `ExampleValidator` component.
 4. Process the data using on `Dataflow` `Transform` component.
 5. Train a custom model with `Vertex AI` using `Trainer` component.
-6. Evaluat and validate the custom model using `ModelEvaluator` component.
+6. Evaluate and validate the custom model using `ModelEvaluator` component.
 7. Save the blessed to model registry location in `Cloud Storage` using `Pusher` component.
 8. Upload the model to `Vertex AI` using `vertex_model_pusher` custom python component.

 ## Model Deployment

 The [06-model-deployment](06-model-deployment.ipynb) notebook covers executing the CI/CD steps for the model deployment using [Cloud Build](https://cloud.google.com/build/docs/overview).
-The CI/CD rountine is defined in [build/model-deployment.yaml](build/model-deployment.yaml) file, and consists of the following steps:
+The CI/CD routine is defined in [build/model-deployment.yaml](build/model-deployment.yaml) file, and consists of the following steps:

 2. Test model interface.